John Glenn: Friendship 7 flight

 Glenn was the backup pilot for Shepard and Grissom on the first two crewed Project Mercury flights, the sub-orbital missions Mercury-Redstone 3 and Mercury-Redstone 4.
 Glenn was selected for Mercury-Atlas 6, NASA's first crewed orbital flight, with Carpenter as his backup.
 Putting a man in orbit would achieve one of Project Mercury's most important goals.
 Shepard and Grissom had named their spacecraft Freedom 7 and Liberty Bell 7.
 The numeral 7 had originally been the production number of Shepard's spacecraft, but had come to represent the Mercury 7.
 Glenn named his spacecraft, number 13, Friendship 7, and had the name hand-painted on the side like the one on his F-86 had been.
 Glenn and Carpenter completed their training for the mission in January 1962, but postponement of the launch allowed them to continue rehearsing.
 Glenn spent 25 hours and 25 minutes in the spacecraft performing hangar and altitude tests, and 59 hours and 45 minutes in the simulator.
 He flew 70 simulated missions and reacted to 189 simulated system failures.

 After a long series of delays, Friendship 7 lifted off from Cape Canaveral Air Force Station on February 20, 1962.
 During the countdown, there were eleven delays due to equipment malfunctions and improvements and the weather.
 During Glenn's first orbit, a failure of the automatic-control system was detected.
 This forced Glenn to operate in manual mode for the second and third orbits, and for re-entry.
 Later in the flight, telemetry indicated that the heat shield had loosened.
 If this reading had been accurate, Glenn and his spacecraft would have burned up on re-entry.
 After a lengthy discussion on how to deal with this problem, ground controllers decided that leaving the retrorocket pack in place might help keep the loose heat shield in place.
 They relayed these instructions to Glenn, but did not tell him the heat shield was possibly loose; although confused at this order, he complied.
 The retrorocket pack broke up into large chunks of flaming debris that flew past the window of his capsule during re-entry; Glenn thought this might have been the heat shield.
 He told an interviewer, "Fortunately it was the rocket pack—or I wouldn't be answering these questions."
-After the flight, it was determined that the heat shield was not loose; the sensor was faulty.
+After the flight, it was determined that the heat shield was not loose; the sensor was faulty due to an improperly rigged switch.